bitnami/charts/bitnami/redis-cluster/README.md

 The cluster will continue working during the update as long as the quorum is not lost.

-> NOTE: To avoid the creation of the Job that initializes the Redis&trade; Cluster again, you will need to provide `cluster.init=false`.
+> NOTE: To avoid the creation of the Job that initializes the Redis&reg; Cluster again, you will need to provide `cluster.init=false`.

 Once all the nodes are ready, get the list of nodes in the cluster using the `CLUSTER NODES` command.
 You will see references to the ones that were removed.
 Write down the node IDs of the nodes that show `fail`.
 In the following example the cluster scaled down from 8 to 6 nodes.